belle2/basf2/online_book/basf2/skim.rst

 List of available skims
 -----------------------

+At Belle II, we already have a list of skims developed by different analysts and skim liaisons.
 All available skims are listed on :ref:`Sphinx <skim_physics>` (although not all of these are produced in skim campaigns).
 Although we try to keep the docstrings for each skim up-to-date, the best way to find out what selections are in a skim